|(a) Purpose. The intent of this section is as follows.

 (3) An application for a license may include a request

 for a license authorizing one or more activities.
-The agency may require
+The department may

 than a license exempted from §289.204 of this title, shall be